 In 24 scans so far, it found 2 CRITICAL wallets — both interacting with Tornado Cash’s 0.1 ETH pool.
 One sent 5 identical zero-value transactions (score: 530, six rules fired).
 Another sent 2 zero-value calls (score: 400, four rules).

 Zero-value transactions to a mixer are interesting because they’re not moving money.
 They’re probing — testing the contract, or relaying for someone else.
-The engine caught both and the roasts made the difference obvious: one was “smurfing to OFAC’s bad side,” the other was “spinning dirty laundry on a budget.”
+The engine caught both and the risk notes made the difference obvious: one resembled structuring around sanctions exposure, while the other resembled low-value mixer probing.

 That kind of plain-language distinction is what turns a detection system into an investigation tool.
 The rules catch the pattern.
-The roast explains why you should care.
+The assessment note explains why the reviewer should care.

 AI is about to change how we interact with crime data